 The rollercoaster ride of trying out new cleansers/toners/essences/serums goes like this: Fancy ingredients!
 Cool dispensers!
 Amazing smell!
 Do I have to slap it on and count to 30 while squatting?
 Sure!
 That was fun!

 The novelty of a new moisturizer: Wow, active ingredients!
 Nice packaging!
-I have to try this out now! *opens jar* Eh, interesting smell.
+I have to try this out now! *opens jar* Eh, exciting smell.
 Interesting…. *Tries product on patch test area* Okay.
 Umm, are we done? *slithers back to Shadow and Bone*

 We require so many things from our moisturizers that all that fun and innovative bits have been taken out to make way for efficiency.
 Hey, efficiency is GOOD.
 It’s not very exciting when you try out your 5th jar of meh-ish white cream/lotion/gel.
-If all the boring moisturizers worked perfectly, throwing out new textures and cool packaging would have been worth it.
+If all the bland moisturizers worked perfectly, throwing out new textures and cool packaging would have been worth it.

 Where to Buy the Beauty of Joseon Dynasty Cream?